lhurkova/FlockSim/README.md

 ### Introduction
 FlockSim is a simulation enviroment used for agent-based flocking simulations.
 Application is based on plug-ins that can be loaded and used for the simulation.
 Plug-ins represents flocking models with different behavior and parameters and FlockSim already contains two plug-ins ready to use.
 FlockSim has a graphical user interface and displays graphically the course of the simulation.
 ### Build the FlockSim
-To build the simulatin use `mvn compile` in ./FlockSim directory of the project.
+To build the simulatin use `mvn install` in ./FlockSim directory of the project.
 ### Run the FlockSim
 Project needs to be run on JDK 21 or newer.
 To run the FlockSim use `mvn exec:java` in ./FlockSim directory of the project.
 ### Graphical User Interface